The Internet is running out of … stuff.

 Let’s do what we can now to ensure an Internet full of stuff for our children and our children’s children.

-[No, I didn’t write this but I feel it deserves a wider audience than just the readers of the Dreamhost newsletter, which I only receive because this very website is hosted on Dreamhost’s fine sturdy shoulders.
+[No, I didn’t write “the internet is running out of stuff” but I feel it deserves a wider audience than just the readers of the Dreamhost newsletter, which I only receive because this very website is hosted on Dreamhost’s fine sturdy shoulders.
 Or head.
 Forearms?
 Whatever.]